Mounjaro Side Effects

 • changing where you inject – carefully read the ‘Instructions for Use’ for the Mounjaro pen to ensure you do this safely or speak with your doctor or pharmacist

-If these symptoms persist, speak with your doctor.
+If these side effects persist, speak with your doctor.

 What should I do about serious side effects?